-The ground-based radar is located at the southwest corner of the computational domain, i.e., at the origin of x-y coordinate (c.f., Fig. 1).
+The ground-based radar is located at the southwest corner of the computational domain, that is, at the origin of the x-y coordinates (cf. Fig. 1).
 For data sampling and assimilation, we assume that the observation operators, given by the above equations, are perfect.
-As with most atmospheric data assimilation systems, the prediction model is also assumed to be perfect, i.e., no model error is explicitly taken into account.
-It is worth noting here that observation operators for reflectivity factors are nonlinear and because of that the error distribution of reflectivity data is likely non-Gaussian.
-Discussions on the non-Gaussian nature of error distributions associated with nonlinear observation operators can be found in, e.g., Lorenc (2003).
+As with most atmospheric data assimilation systems, the prediction model is also assumed to be perfect; that is, no model error is explicitly taken into account.
+It is worth noting here that observation operators for reflectivity factors are nonlinear and because of that the error distribution of the reflectivity data is likely non-Gaussian.
+Discussions on the non-Gaussian nature of error distributions associated with nonlinear observation operators can be found in, for example, Lorenc (2003).
 One of the goals of this study is to assess the effectiveness of such data given these characteristics that violate the basic assumptions used in deriving the optimal EnKF solution.